 Symptoms of a Cervical Herniated Disc

 Cervical disk herniation can have variety of symptoms, particularly on the neck, shoulders, hands, and fingers.

 The cervical spine is made up of seven stacked vertebrae.
 They are numbered C1 to C7.
 This means in C5 to C6 level, the latter has its root affected.

 For C4 to C5 (nerve root of C5) – Symptoms for this herniation level causes weakness and pain on the shoulders.
 It can also come with numbness or tingling sensation.

 For C5 to C6 (Nerve root of C6) – Symptoms for this herniation level can result to weakness on the biceps as well as the extensor muscles of the wrist.
 It can also come with numbness and tingling sensation, and may radiate to the thumb.

 For C6 to C7 (nerve root of C7) – Symptoms for this herniation level causes weakness on the triceps and can travel all the way to the extensor muscles of the finger.
 It usually comes with numbness and tingling as well, and pain can go down to the middle finger.

 C7 to T1 (C8 nerve root) – This vertebrae is at the bottom are of the neck, where cervical spine meets the thoracic (upper back).
 Herniation in this area weakens the handgrip, as well as cause tingling and numbness to the arm, down to the pinky finger.

 These cervical disc herniation patterns are NOT absolute.
-Some patients are naturally wired up to experience different symptoms than others, which mean the pain can be a bit different as well.
+Some patients are naturally wired up.
+They experience different symptoms than others, which mean the pain can be a bit different as well.